Vaimer9/vsh/README.md

 </div>

+## IMPORTANT
+Until Jan 10 any major commits won't be there as I will be having my exams and probably won't be able to find the time to sit down and implement new features.

+I will be doing minor commits like bugfixes, responding to issues and reviewing PRs so no need to worry about the project going cold.
+Although after 10 Jan I plan to make a new repo containing `vsh` scripting language's parser.

 ## Installation

 Copy and paste the following command and choose the appropriate installtion method for you.
 You can remove the `install.py` file afterwards